atdt/harvesting-toolkit/README.md

 This package includes a general purpose toolkit for archiving open data.
 Data harvesters should start by reading this document, which outlines the steps for constructing a proper data archive of the highest possible integrity.

 ## 1. Checkout URL (Google Sheet)
 The archiving event will pass around a link to a shared Spreadsheet documenting a list of urls for classification.
 Often this list is the work-product of another group tasked with seeding a webcrawler.
-This list is the starting & ending point for your archiving efforts.
-Many people will be working from this shared worksheet, so it's important to "checkout" & "checkin" urls as you're working.
+This list is the starting and ending point for your archiving efforts.
+Many people will be working from this shared worksheet, so it's important to "check-out" and "check-in" urls as you're working.

 Each row of the spreadsheet should contain at least the following fields.
-The names may be different, and there may be many more view:
+The names may be different, and there may be many more:

 | url                                         | id                                   | who's working on this url? |
 | ------------------------------------------- | ------------------------------------ | -------------------------- |